google/cadvisor/storage/bigquery/README.md

 BigQuery Storage Driver
 =======

-[EXPERIMENTAL] Support for bigquery backend as cAdvisor storage driver.
+[EXPERIMENTAL] Support for BigQuery backend as cAdvisor storage driver.
 The current implementation takes bunch of BigQuery specific flags for authentication.
 These will be merged into a single backend config.